JanHerca/urantiapedia/output/wikijs/en/article/Tom_Allen/The_Intergalactic_Wanderer.md

 1\.

-> “_The Sagittarius sector and all other sectors and divisions of Orvonton are in rotation around Uversa, and some of the confusion of Urantian star observers arises out of the illusions and relative distortions produced by the following multiple revolutionary movements:_” ([UB 15:3.7](/en/The_Urantia_Book/15#p3_7))
+> “_The Sagittarius sector and all other sectors and divisions of Orvonton are in rotation around Uversa, and some of the confusion of Urantian star observers arises out of the illusions and relative distortions produced by the following multiple revolutionary movements:_” (<a id="a115_275"></a>[UB 15:3.7](/en/The_Urantia_Book/15#p3_7))

 > “_6.
-The whirl of the ten major sectors, the so-called star drifts, about the Uversa headquarters of Orvonton._” ([UB 15:3.13](/en/The_Urantia_Book/15#p3_13))
+The whirl of the ten major sectors, the so-called star drifts, about the Uversa headquarters of Orvonton._” (<a id="a117_116"></a>[UB 15:3.13](/en/The_Urantia_Book/15#p3_13))

 The ten major sectors of the Milky Way rotate “around” Uversa.

 In this case, “around” is used as a preposition functioning as an adverb.
 This means that “around” translates to “in or somewhat near”

 Example: I ride my bicycle around my neighborhood.
 “Around” means “in or somewhat near.”
-This is the same way this expression is used in ([UB 15:3.13](/en/The_Urantia_Book/15#p3_13)) The ten major sectors “swirl” around Uversa.
+This is the same way this expression is used in (<a id="a123_138"></a>[UB 15:3.13](/en/The_Urantia_Book/15#p3_13)) The ten major sectors “swirl” around Uversa.

 It takes about 250 million years for the Milky Way to complete one rotation.
 NGC 2419 orbits the pole of the Milky Way every 3 billion years.
 Thus, the Milky Way swirls about 12 times for every polar rotation of NGC 2419.
 This hypothetically means that these star trails in the large Orvonton sector are rotating and “swirling” near and around Uversa—NGC 2419.

 2\.

 > “_While each superuniverse government presides near the center of the evolutionary universes of its space segment, it occupies a world made to order and is peopled by accredited personalities.
 These headquarters worlds are architectural spheres, space bodies specifically constructed for their special purpose.
 While sharing the light of near-by suns, these spheres are independently lighted and heated.
 Each has a sun which gives forth light without heat, like the satellites of Paradise, while each is supplied with heat by the circulation of certain energy currents near the surface of the sphere.
-These headquarters worlds belong to one of the greater systems situated near the astronomical center of their respective superuniverses._” ([UB 15:7.1](/en/The_Urantia_Book/15#p7_1))
+These headquarters worlds belong to one of the greater systems situated near the astronomical center of their respective superuniverses._” (<a id="a129_743"></a>[UB 15:7.1](/en/The_Urantia_Book/15#p7_1))

 Uversa in NGC 2419 is “near” or adjacent to the center of the seventh superuniverse space segment.